 That being said, if you ever find yourself in a Moroccan restaurant where you don’t see a main vegan dish (it’s very unlikely but let’s explore all the possibilities, right?), you will still have all the delicious Moroccan salads to choose from.
 They are vegan, colorful and so yummy with very different flavors.
 But I will get to that later in this post.

-There are many delicious vegetarian dishes to choose from.
-Either you are visiting Morocco or planning to go to a local Moroccan restaurant, here is a list of vegetarian Moroccan food really worth your try.
+Moroccan cuisine offers many savory vegetarian dishes to choose from.
+Either you are visiting Morocco or planning to go to a local Moroccan restaurant, here is a list of the most delicious vegetarian Moroccan food.

 The Moroccan vegan couscous